 - See all Appetizer and Snack recipes!

-If you try this mango salsa recipe, please let me know!
+If you try this easy salsa recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

 FRESH MANGO SALSA

 Add a little sunshine to your chips!
 This colorful, fresh mango salsa is great with simple bean tacos, burritos and vegan bowls too.

 - Category: Snack, Appetizer, Condiment